gardener/cert-management/README.md

 ```
 This will create or reuse a certificate for `*.demo.mydomain.com`.
 An existing certificate is automatically reused,
 if it has exactly the same common name and DNS names.

+The annotation `cert.gardener.cloud/secret-namespace` can be used to change the namespace, the TLS secret is created in.
+By default, it is created in the same namespace as the service.

 ## Demo quick start